 |Already in Credit Card Debt||Balance transfer credit card|

-|Going to Carry a Balance||0% credit card||Citi Simplicity® Card - No Late Fees Ever|
+|Going to Carry a Balance||0% intro rate credit card|

 |A Business Owner||Business rewards card (for everyday spending)|

 Comparison shopping is the best way to find the best deal.
 After all, you’ll have no idea how a given credit card compares to other available offers if it’s the only one you consider.

-Apply for One Card at a Time
+5. Apply for one card at a time.

 Casting a wide net by submitting numerous applications at once won’t ensure that you catch at least one credit card.
 Rather, it will hurt both your credit and your chances of approval.
 So if you don’t get approved the first time around, set your sights a bit lower.
 Even consider placing a deposit on a secured card.